 Of course, along with taste comes goodness.
 Studies have shown that vegetables such as broccoli and spinach contain different levels of vitamin C depending on the season they are grown in.
-When grown in their “natural” season, vegetables produce more of the vitamins and nutrients which we eat them for.
+When grown in their “natural” season, vegetables produce more of the vitamins and nutrients that we eat them for.

 The same has also been found for animal products.
 In 1997, the Ministry of Agriculture, Fisheries and Food in London found that the nutrient content of cow's milk in summer was different from that produced in the winter.